Hi crochet newbies!

-Yarning over in crochet is the most basic step when making a stitch.
 You may see it written as yarn over (abbreviated yo) or yarn over the hook (abbreviated yoh).
 They mean exactly the same thing.

-Yarning over means wrapping the yarn over your crochet hook.
 Yarn overs are used before or after you insert the hook into the next stitch, and depending on the stitch you are working, you may yarn over two or more times.